ArmainAP/Unreal-Engine-Widget-Spline-System/README.md

 This project is released under the AGPL-3.0 license.

+If you require a different license or have questions related to licensing, please reach out to adrian.popoviciu@katcodelabs.com.

 ## Credits

 Created by Adrian-Marian Popoviciu.
 A special thanks to the Unreal Engine community for their valuable feedback and contributions.